circleci/circleci-docs/docs/CONTRIBUTING.md

 Thank you for your interest in contributing to the CircleCI documentation.

-**If you're considering contributing a completely new article, we encourage you to contribute to the 2.0 documentation found at <https://circleci.com/docs/2.0/> or in this repo in `/jekyll/_cci2/`.**
+**If you're considering contributing to a completely new article, we would encourage you to contribute to the 2.0 documentation found at <https://circleci.com/docs/2.0/> or in this repo in `/jekyll/_cci2/`.**

 # CircleCI Documentation Values